Book Group

 Septemberfest

-If there is a good reason to gather together there is also a good reason to eat together; thus we observe Septemberfest welcoming those we’ve missed seeing over the summer and celebrating the restart of our full program year: Sunday School, adult forum, choir, confirmation class, and youth activities.
+If there is a good reason to gather together there is also a good reason to eat together; thus we observe Septemberfest welcoming those we’ve missed seeing over the summer and celebrating the restart of our full program year.
 A brunch follows the morning service.